kyleherzog/ExtendableEnums/README.md

 The minimum or maximum values in an enumeration can be retrieved by calling the static `Min` and `Max` properties.

 ### ASP.net Core Support
-ExtendableEnums must be registered when configuring services in ASP.net core projects in order for model binding to work correctly when posting back to the server.
+By default, ASP.Net will model bind ExtendableEnums by their DisplayName property.
+In order to do model binding by the Value property, ExtendableEnums must be registered when configuring services in ASP.net core projects.
 This is done by calling `UseExtendableEnumModelBinding` on the `MvcOptions` parameter when calling `AddMvc`.
 ```
  services.AddMvc(options =>
 {